octobercms/docs/plugin-extending.md

     }

 <a name="extending-backend-form"></a>
-### Extending a backend form
+### Extending backend forms

+There are a number of ways to extend backend forms, see [Backend Forms](../backend/forms#extend-form-behavior).

-This example will modify the `backend.form.extendFields` global event of the `Backend\Widget\Form` class and inject some extra fields values under the conditions that the form is being used to modify a user.
+This example will listen to the [`backend.form.extendFields`](https://octobercms.com/docs/api/backend/form/extendfields) global event of the `Backend\Widget\Form` widget and inject some extra fields when the Form widget is being used to modify a user.
 This event is also subscribed inside the `boot` method of the [Plugin registration file](registration#routing-initialization).

     class Plugin extends PluginBase
     {